Music licensing 101 – Learn the basics of music licensing with MediaTracks music

 With three years of specialized experience in music licensing consultancy services in the media space, Alex has worked with renowned international companies such as Discovery, Viaplay Group, Disney, and NBCU.
 His experience has equipped him with a deep understanding of the international broadcast media market, including its music trends, the corresponding copyright law, licence negotiation and royalty data and distribution.

-As the head for operations and partnerships, María is responsible for developing and nurturing relationships with EDI (equality diversity and inclusion) partners, while conveying the importance of this work to our clients.
-In addition, María devises new and innovative ways of developing the MT brand, creating sensational marketing content,
+As the head of partnerships and business development, Jo is responsible for developing and nurturing relationships with EDI (equality diversity and inclusion) partners, while conveying the importance of this work to MediaTracks clients.

 The majority of the USF online short course offering is for those at early career stage and above.
 As a result, we generally require applicants to have at least 3 credits (unless working in a traditionally uncredited role).
 If you strongly feel you would still benefit from the training, please email USF@screenskills.com so we can assess if an exception should be made.